awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 Major LLM platforms already acknowledge—implicitly—that text alone is an impoverished interface.
 Over the last year, each has introduced partial mechanisms for displaying generated artifacts, especially code.
 What differs is not model capability, but how far each platform allows those artifacts to behave like *interfaces* rather than excerpts.

-In :contentReference[oaicite:0]{index=0}, generated HTML, CSS, and JavaScript are typically presented inside fenced code blocks, occasionally accompanied by limited previews.
+In ChatGPT, generated HTML, CSS, and JavaScript are typically presented inside fenced code blocks, occasionally accompanied by limited previews.
 While this supports inspection, it suppresses interaction.
 State resets on every turn, execution is visually de-emphasized, and the conversational loop remains anchored to text.
 The model may generate a working interface, but the platform treats it as documentation rather than a surface.^[1]

-:contentReference[oaicite:1]{index=1} goes further by sometimes rendering generated UI elements inline, particularly for simple visualizations or widgets.
+Gemini goes further by sometimes rendering generated UI elements inline, particularly for simple visualizations or widgets.
 This signals an important shift: the recognition that model output can be *shown*, not just read.
 However, these previews are tightly scoped, often ephemeral, and rarely designed for iterative manipulation across turns.^[2]

-:contentReference[oaicite:2]{index=2} introduces a more explicit separation between explanation and artifact through its “Artifacts” panel.
+Claude introduces a more explicit separation between explanation and artifact through its “Artifacts” panel.
 This is one of the clearest acknowledgments that generated code and documents deserve their own spatial context.
 Yet even here, execution is limited.
 Artifacts are inspectable, not alive.
 They do not naturally accumulate state, nor do they participate directly in the conversational feedback loop.^[3]

-:contentReference[oaicite:3]{index=3} experiments with rendering and real-time elements in a more fluid way, but primarily as demonstrations rather than durable interaction surfaces.
+Grok experiments with rendering and real-time elements in a more fluid way, but primarily as demonstrations rather than durable interaction surfaces.
 The emphasis remains on speed and novelty, not on sustained, inspectable systems that evolve over a session.^[4]

 Across all of these platforms, the same pattern holds.
 The model can already generate interactive systems.
 The interface acknowledges this only partially, and then reins it back in.
 What users receive is a *representation* of an interface, not the interface itself.